blocksmithtech/ethereum-private-network/README.md

 ## What this does not do

-Somethings are not automated for you:
+Somethings are not done for you:

 1. automatic start of services after machine reboots
 2. automatic start of services after they crash (geth crashes quite often!)
 3. automatic backups of disks, etc
+4. HTTPS traffic
+5. Authenticated access to "admin" resources such as geth RPC interface

 ## After provisioning